GE Genesis: Upgraded and "Stimulus" P40DCs

 By 2007, New Jersey Transit had upgraded their P40DC units with updated prime movers to match the 4250 hp of the successor P42DC.
 This was done by readjusting the position of the lay shafts within the prime mover.

-Amtrak returned 15 of their P40DC units to service as part of a project funded through the TIGER program, a.k.a. the American Recovery and Reinvestment Act of 2009.
+Amtrak returned 15 of their P40DC units to service as part of a project funded through Transportation Investment Generating Economic Recovery (TIGER) grants, which were part of the American Recovery and Reinvestment Act of 2009.
 The first of the units were returned to service in March 2010 after being overhauled at the Beech Grove Shops.
 They were upgraded like NJT's units had been a few years before to have 4250 hp and match the P42DC's maximum speed of 110 mph.
 They also received updated cab signaling systems.
 The upgraded locomotives still had mechanical air brakes, which makes them most suitable for trains that only require a single locomotive.
 This differs from the electronic air brakes on the P42DC and P32AC-DM.
-They also featured a builder's plate indicating that they were rebuilt under the auspices of the TIGER stimulus program.
+They also featured a builder's plate indicating that they were rebuilt under the auspices of the TIGER program.